-This Final Environmental Impact Statement (FEIS) has been prepared in accordance with the requirements of Article 8 of the NYS Conservation Law, the State Environmental Quality Review Act (SEQRA), and its implementing regulations at 6 NYCRR Part 617 to respond to comments received regarding the Draft Environmental Impact Statement (DEIS) for the proposed Hampshire Country Club Planned Residential Development (the "Project") The Lead Agency for review of the proposed Project pursuant to SEQRA is the Village of Mamaroneck Planning Board.
+This Final Environmental Impact Statement (FEIS) has been prepared in accordance with the requirements of Article 8 of the NYS Conservation Law, the State Environmental Quality Review Act (SEQRA), and its implementing regulations at 6 NYCRR Part 617 to respond to comments received regarding the Draft Environmental Impact Statement (DEIS) for the proposed Hampshire Country Club Planned Residential Development (the "Project").
+The Lead Agency for review of the proposed Project pursuant to SEQRA is the Village of Mamaroneck Planning Board.
 The FEIS is organized as follows:

-- This initial chapter of the FEIS includes a summary of the Project, including a timeline of the environmental review process. - The second chapter of the FEIS contains the indices of comments and responses. - The third chapter of the FEIS contains all substantive comments regarding the Project received at the DEIS public hearing and during the DEIS comment period, and a response to each comment.
+- This initial chapter of the FEIS includes a summary of the Project, including a timeline of the environmental review process, Project modifications and additional analyses performed since the DEIS, and a summary of DEIS areas of concern and the Applicant's response, including mitigation measures where appropriate. - The second chapter of the FEIS contains the indices of comments and responses. - The third chapter of the FEIS contains all substantive comments regarding the Project received at the DEIS public hearing and during the DEIS comment period, and a response to each comment.
 Comments have been organized by topic area. - The Appendices include the public hearing transcripts, copies of all written comments received regarding the DEIS, as well as technical reports and data referenced in the responses.